heydoctor/synaptik/README.md

 render(<App />, window.root);
 ```

-And finally, drum roll please 🥁, import the `Connect` component to access our vault on render:
+Finally, drum roll please 🥁, use the `Connect` component to access our vault on render:

 ```jsx
 import { Connect } from 'revault';